 The perfect meal when you crave a big bowl pasta.
 It also makes an impressive dish for family and friends.

-Fresh Pappardelle pasta are absolutely delicious with a hearty sauces or creamy sauce.
-Make sure to try these recipes- Pappardelle in Creamy Mascarpone Mushroom Sauce and BEST Italian Beef Short Rib Ragu.
-For a simple preparation try classic tomato sauce.
+Fresh Pappardelle pasta is delicious with a hearty or creamy sauce.
+Make sure to try these recipes: Pappardelle in Creamy Mascarpone Mushroom Sauce and BEST Italian Beef Short Rib Ragu.
+For a simple preparation, try classic tomato sauce.
 You could even serve these with a drizzle of olive oil and some fresh parmesan cheese on top.

-There are only a few simple ingredients to make the most delicious homemade egg pasta.
-Quality is important since there aren't many ingredients.
+Only a few simple ingredients are needed to make the most delicious homemade egg pasta.
+Quality is important since there aren’t many ingredients.

 - Eggs (room temperature).
 I suggest free-range eggs that have rich yellow/orange yolks.
 This will add rich and beautiful color and enhance the taste of your pasta.